TRIQS/dft_tools/doc/h5structure.rst

-                                                                                           'l' is the angular quantum number, 'dim' is the dimension of the atomic shell. e.g. for two equivalent atoms in the unit cell, `atom` runs from 0 to 1, but `sort` can take only one value 0. n_corr_shells      numpy.int                                                               Number of correlated atomic shells.
+                                                                                           'l' is the angular quantum number, 'dim' is the dimension of the atomic shell. e.g. for two equivalent atoms in the unit cell, `atom` runs from 0 to 1, but `sort` can take only one value 0. n_corr_shells      int                                                                     Number of correlated atomic shells.
-                                                                                           If there are two correlated equivalent atoms in the unit cell, `n_corr_shells` is 2. n_inequiv_shells   numpy.int                                                               Number of inequivalent atomic shells.
+                                                                                           If there are two correlated equivalent atoms in the unit cell, `n_corr_shells` is 2. n_inequiv_shells   int                                                                     Number of inequivalent atomic shells.
 Needs to be smaller than `n_corr_shells`.
                                                                                            The up / downfolding routines mediate between all correlated shells and the actual inequivalent shells, by using the self-energy etc. for all equal shells belonging to the same class of inequivalent shells.
-The mapping is performed with information stored in `corr_to_inequiv` and `inequiv_to_corr`. corr_to_inequiv    list of numpy.int, dim `n_corr_shells`                                  mapping from correlated shells to inequivalent correlated shells.
+The mapping is performed with information stored in `corr_to_inequiv` and `inequiv_to_corr`. corr_to_inequiv    list of int, dim `n_corr_shells`                                        mapping from correlated shells to inequivalent correlated shells.
-                                                                                           A list of length `n_corr_shells` containing integers, where same numbers mark equivalent sites. inequiv_to_corr    list of numpy.int, dim `n_inequiv_shells`                               A list of length `n_inequiv_shells` containing list indices as integers pointing to the corresponding sites in `corr_to_inequiv`. corr_shells        list of dict {string:int}, dim n_corr_shells x 6                        Correlated orbital information.
+                                                                                           A list of length `n_corr_shells` containing integers, where same numbers mark equivalent sites. inequiv_to_corr    list of int, dim `n_inequiv_shells`                                     A list of length `n_inequiv_shells` containing list indices as integers pointing to the corresponding sites in `corr_to_inequiv`. corr_shells        list of dict {string:int}, dim n_corr_shells x 6                        Correlated orbital information.
                                                                                            For each correlated shell, have a dict with keys